 Every year owners set out with a vision and business plan.
 But as time passes, it can become easier to drift off course and away from that original plan.
-You’ve probably outlined big goals for this year, but as the first quarter wraps up, you might find yourself scrambling to see how your results align with the targets you set out.
+You’ve probably outlined big goals for your business, but the closer you get to your deadline, you might find yourself scrambling to see how your results align with the targets you set out.

-It’s not too late to hit your goals this year.
-In this article, we’ll focus on creating a living document and process to track your goals and hold your team accountable for hitting those goals.
+It’s not too late to hit your goals.
+This article will focus on creating a living document and process to track your goals and hold your team accountable for hitting those goals.

 Step 1: Envision the Future